A3XX/dns_at_home/README.md

 ```bash
         sudo apt update && sudo apt full-upgrade && sudo apt autoremove && sudo apt autoclean
 ```
-  -d.
+ - d.
 Assign a static IP address, check free IP via pining or DHCP lease on the router. for demo I am assigning 192.168.1.252

 ```bash
 sudo nano /etc/dhcpcd.conf
 ```
--  Scroll to the end of the file and change the following lines according to your network setup for a static IP.
+ - e.
+Scroll to the end of the file and change the following lines according to your network setup for a static IP.

 ```bash
   # Example static IP configuration: